bihealth/cubit_docker/README.md

 ## Reset Data Image

-To remove the existing installation of `cubit` and to start with a fresh installation, you can simply remove the docker container:
+To remove the existing installation of `cubit` and to start with a fresh installation, you can simply remove the docker container.
+Therefore you should exit the current system container first.
+Afterwards you can remove the data container.
+To figure out how your data container is named, type:

 ```
 # docker ps -a